rmnovianmalcolmb/Sisop-3-2024-MH-IT08/README.md

 ## How to Use

-1. Include the header file `#include "racing_strategy.h"` in your C program.
+1. Include the header file `#include "actions.h"` in your C program.
 2. Call the appropriate function with the relevant parameters to get the racing strategy advice.

 ## driver.c